paragoner1/crisis-companion/DEMO_VOICEOVER.md

 **Action:** Show final message

 **Voiceover:**
 *"Solana SOS transforms ordinary people into life-saving heroes through technology, gamification, and community.
-Because when seconds matter, you need the phone you can't live without."*
+Because when seconds matter, you need the app that makes your phone a life saver."*

 **On-screen Text:**
-- "🚨 Solana SOS - the phone you can't live without"
+- "🚨 Solana SOS - Creating the phone you can't live without"
-- "Because when seconds matter, you need the phone you can't live without"
+- "Because when seconds matter, you need the app that makes your phone a life saver"

 ---